towhee-io/towhee/docs/05-Tutorials/02-Computer Vision/01-reverse-image-search.md

 # Reverse Image Search

-This tutorial can run as [jupyter notebook](https://jupyter.org/install), you can refer to [reverse_image_search.jupyter](https://github.com/towhee-io/towhee/blob/main/tutorials/reverse_image_search.ipynb).
+This tutorial can run as [jupyter notebook](https://jupyter.org/install), you can refer to [Build an Image Search Engine in Minutes](https://github.com/towhee-io/examples/blob/main/image/reverse_image_search/build_image_search_engine.ipynb).
 Have fun with it!

+> If you are interested in how to deploy online service with large-scale image data, you can refert to another notebook "[Deep Dive into Real-World Image Search Engine with Towhee](https://github.com/towhee-io/examples/blob/main/image/reverse_image_search/deep_dive_image_search.ipynb)", you will lean how to optimize algorithm, feed with large-scale image datasets, and deploy as a micro-service.

 ## Scenario introduction